Quick Links from Ben Brubaker's Home Page:

 • Top

-During Spring '07, I'll be teaching 18.103: Fourier Analysis - Theory and Applications.
+During Spring '07, I taught 18.103: Fourier Analysis - Theory and Applications.
 This course covers Lebesgue measure and integration theory and Fourier analysis, using the book by Adams and Guillemin.
 We'll discuss applications to probability along the way, and if time permits, how both the probability and the Fourier analysis are used in modern analytic number theory.

 During the Spring quarter, 2006, I am teaching two courses: